 The RAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remained below current standards.
 TTHM levels at all sampling locations for the MetroWest/Metropolitan Boston communities have declined dramatically since August 2005 following activation of the CWTP.
-The RAA for TTHMs = 3.7 ug/L; HAA5s = 6.0 ug/L. CVA's DBP levels continue to be below current standards.
-UV-254 levels are currently around 0.07 A/cm.
+The RAA for TTHMs = 6.0 ug/L; HAA5s = 8.0 ug/L. CVA's DBP levels continue to be below current standards.
+UV-254 levels are currently around 0.08 A/cm.
 The current RAA for Bromate = 0.0 ug/L.

-MWRA Monthly Water Quality Analysis April 2009
+MWRA Monthly Water Quality Analysis May 2009

-This page provides information on water quality at five locations in the MWRA transmission system.
+This page provides information on water quality at four locations in the MWRA transmission system.
 Results reflect a "snapshot" in time and may not represent typical conditions.
 Monitoring for parameters indicated in bold is quarterly as they either have minimal variability or are always below detection limits.
-The "Wachusett System" locations represent: raw water from the Wachusett Reservoir (CWTP inlet), finished water leaving the treatment plant (CWTP Finished water tap).
+The "Wachusett System" locations represent raw water from the Wachusett Reservoir (CWTP inlet) and finished water leaving the treatment plant (CWTP Finished water tap).
+The "CVA System" locations represent raw water from the Quabbin Reservoir (WDF) and finished water after all treatment (LMS).